One visit to Masada is not enough. It’s no wonder. Masada looks as intimidating today as it did to those who stood at its base thousands of years ago.

 Remodeled in 2007, Masada’s visitors center includes a museum that displays a number of archaeological discoveries.

-- Along with hundreds of artifacts, the museum displays a dozen potshards inscribed with Jewish names.
+- Along with hundreds of artifacts, the museum displays a dozen potsherds inscribed with Jewish names.
 Some consider these the means by which Masada’s Jews drew lots before the mass suicide.

 - The center tells the story of the siege, including a wall-sized painting of hand-to-hand combat.

 The renovation has paid off.
-Masada remains the top tourist site in Israel, grossing $10 million annually.
+Masada remains the top tourist site in Israel, grossing more than $10 million annually.

 Devotional Thought for Masada